Posted by Rich Lauwers ● 5/24/21 4:04 PM

-Each department will have control over their own copies and revisions.
-When new versions are released, employees need to be made aware immediately and their outdated work instructions must be replaced with the up to date version as failure to do so may result in issues during an audit.
+Each department will have control over its own copies and revisions.
+When new versions are released, employees need to be made aware immediately and their outdated work instructions must be replaced with the up-to-date version as failure to do so may result in issues during an audit.

 As you’ve now seen, a Quality Management System is a resource-intensive effort requiring significant documentation, policies, procedures - as well as a systematic set of checks and balances.
 And as organizations continue to evolve, so should the QMS.

 QMS software plays a crucial role in supporting an organization in creating the quality control program, and then keeping it under control, as well as supporting its evolution and providing traceability in the event of audits.